NCKU-CCS/line_bot_server/README.md

 ## <a name='setting-file'></a> Use Different Setting Files
 Currently this repo tracks only `denguefever_tw/denguefever_tw/settings/productions.py`
-All other setting files should be defined under `denguefever_tw/denguefever_tw/settings`
+All other setting files should be defined under `denguefever_tw/denguefever_tw/settings/`

-Use the following command to setup or change django settings
+Use the following command to setup or change Django settings

 ```sh
 export DJANGO_SETTINGS_MODULE="denguefever_tw.settings.your_setting_file"
 ```

 Change `your_setting_file` to corresponding file
-(e.g. `denguefever_tw.settings.production`)
+e.g. `export DJANGO_SETTINGS_MODULE="denguefever_tw.settings.production"`

 ### Prodcution

-All the sensitive data are not versioned and should be configured by environment variable.
+All the sensitive data are not versioned and should be configured by the environment variables.
 The variables needed including

 - `DJANGO_SECRET_KEY` (loaded as `SECRET_KEY`)